yaroslaff/testmsg/README.md

 # add timestamp to message body
 TIMESTAMP=1

-# if we want to send message, set mailserver host there
+# if we want to send message, set mailserver host there.
+Otherwise testmsg will just print to stdout
 SEND=localhost

-# authentication
+# SMTP authentication
 # If SMTPPASS given, will use SMTP authentication.
 Default SMTPUSER is same as FROM
 # SMTPUSER=aaa@bbb.com
 SMTPPASS="MySecretPassword"